Supreme Court OKs Trump Travel Ban Pending Lower Court Rulings

 Justices Ruth Bader Ginsburg and Sonia Sotomayor were dissenting votes.

+The justices appear to be accepting the administration's argument that the travel ban is needed for legitimate national security reasons and is not a blanket Muslim ban as critics have charged.

+The administration has made the argument that this third version of the travel ban is different from the other two that had lost court challenges because it is based on an "extensive worldwide review process" of information used by foreign governments to screen its travelers.
+And the government also says it's different because non-Muslim countries are on the list.

-Deputy Press Secretary Hogan Gidley released a statement saying the White House is not surprised: "The proclamation is lawful and essential to protecting our homeland.
+Deputy press secretary Hogan Gidley released a statement saying the White House is not surprised: "The proclamation is lawful and essential to protecting our homeland.
 We look forward to presenting a fuller defense of the proclamation as the pending cases work their way through the courts."

+Critics continued to insist that this latest version of the travel ban is, in fact, a Muslim ban.

+The director of the ACLU's Immigrants' Rights Project, Omar Jadwat, said "President Trump's anti-Muslim prejudice is no secret.
+He has repeatedly confirmed it, including just last week on Twitter."
+He was referring to Trump's tweets last week linking to anti-Muslim videos.